alantanlc/alantanlc.github.io/index.markdown

 ### Books

+- December 2023 - How to Win Friends and Influence People
+- November 2023 - How to Talk and Instantly Connect with Anyone
+- October 2023 - The Power Of Saying No
+- September 2023 - The 7 Habits of Highly Effective People
 - August 2023 - Never Split the Difference
 - August 2023 - Designing Distributed Systems
 - July 2023 - The Psychology Of Money